opendocsg/slw-judgments-backfill/2004_SGHC_270/report.md

 The 75% vote required under s 210(3) would not have been achieved.

 29     Even if the creditors’ meeting had secured the requisite 75% mandate, it did not necessarily mean that the court must sanction the scheme.
-In _Re Econ Corp Ltd_ [2004] 1 SLR 273, although 89% in value of admitted claims at the meeting of unsecured creditors voted in favour of the scheme proposed by Econ Corporation Ltd under s 210 of the Act, I declined to sanction the same.
+In _Re Econ Corp Ltd_ <span class="citation">[2004] 1 SLR 273</span>, although 89% in value of admitted claims at the meeting of unsecured creditors voted in favour of the scheme proposed by Econ Corporation Ltd under s 210 of the Act, I declined to sanction the same.
 There were a number of disquieting features surrounding the company’s proposed scheme, the chief of which was my concern that the 89% vote might not have been obtained with the informed consent of unsecured creditors.

 ## [2]